ruby-grape/grape-swagger-rails/README.md

 GrapeSwaggerRails.options.api_key_default_value = 'your_default_value'
 ```

-To set it based on the `current_user` or other request-based parameters, try using it inside of your `before_filter` (See Swagger UI Authorization)
+To set it based on the `current_user` or other request-based parameters, try using it inside of your `before_action` (See Swagger UI Authorization)

 ### API Token Authentication